« Previous Page

 bleeding.
 The doctor may order other tests to find the location of the clot or

 bleeding, check for the amount of brain damage, and check for other conditions

 that can cause symptoms similar to a stroke.

 For an ischemic stroke, treatment focuses on restoring blood flow to

-medicine can improve recovery from a stroke, especially if given within 90
+tissue plasminogen activator (TPA).
+This medicine can improve recovery from a stroke, especially if given as soon as possible after the

-surgery or other treatments to stop bleeding or reduce pressure on the brain.
+surgery to drain the blood or to reduce pressure on the brain.

 Medicines may be used to control blood pressure, brain swelling, and other

 After either kind of stroke and after your condition is stable, treatment shifts to

 preventing other problems and future strokes.
 You may need to take a number of